-Instructional Technology: Instructional Design
+Instructional Technology: eLearning Design and Development

 For professionals working in private industry or education who wish to learn effective design and training methodologies and strategies.
 Certificate course credit may apply toward degree programs.
 Courses are available evenings or, in some cases, on-line through the Internet.